 Located in southeastern Latin America, Uruguay is the second smallest country on the continent, being larger only than Suriname.
-Sitting on the Atlantic coast, it is bordered by Argentina to the west and Brazil to the North East and is known for its attractive beaches and strong agricultural industry.
+Sitting on the Atlantic coast, it is bordered by Argentina to the west and Brazil to the North East whilst being known for its attractive beaches and strong agricultural industry.

 With regards to its air-transport sector, the country has over 20 airports although only two of them provide scheduled passenger flights.
-Airlines are also lacking in the country with a few active charter airlines and a now-defunct flag carrier.
-All of Uruguay’s air space is regulated by the National Civil Aviation and Aviation Infrastructure Direction.
+Airlines are sparse in Uruguay with a few active charter airlines and a now-defunct flag carrier.
+All of the country's air space is regulated by the Uruguayan National Civil Aviation and Aviation Infrastructure Direction.

 Located 18km east of the Uruguayan capital Montevideo, Carrasco International airport is the largest and most active international airport in the country.
 It is also known to locals as Aeropuerto Internacional de Carrasco General Cesareo L. Berisso, being after Cesareo Berisso, the Uruguayan general who was an influential figure in aviation.
 First built and operated by the government in 1947, in 2003 it was privatised; being handed over to the managing firm Puerta del Sur, who continue to run the airport to this day.
 Since taking over, the company has implemented numerous improvements to the airport that continues to act as the countries main air portal to the rest of the world.

 It features two asphalt runways, the longer measuring 3,322m, used more often for long-haul flights and larger aircraft, whilst the second is 2,250m long.